danfuzz/samizdat/doc/language-guide/07-generator.md

 an "iterator" in other languages.

 At the lowest level, a generator is any value which implements the `Generator` protocol.
-This protocol specifies three methods, two of which have default implementations.
+This protocol specifies four methods, three of which have default implementations.
 The one method that must be provided is `.nextValue()`, which is called to both produce a value and gain access to the generator to use to get at the next value (and so on).

+TODO: The "default" implementations have to be hooked up in a fairly manual way right now.
+It should actually be via some kind of inheritance mechanism.

 Samizdat both provides a number of generator implementations in the core library and provides convenient syntax for creating them.